Candidate Members of the VMP/EMP Disk System of the Galaxy from the SkyMapper and SAGES Surveys: Summary

-Figure \ref{Fig:ubvb_spec} compares our photometric-metallicity estimates for VMP/EMP stars to medium- and high-resolution spectroscopic estimates with available [Fe/H] and [C/Fe] (not corrected for evolutionary effects) from a number of literature sources, based on the $u - G_{\rm BP}$ colors, $v - G_{\rm BP}$ colors, and when available, on the combination of these colors \citep{Huang2022, Huang2023}.
-The left column of panels shows the results from the full set of available stars in our catalog regardless of their adopted metallicity errors, while the right column of panels have had the the same cuts applied as listed in the previous paragraph, except where noted below.
-The top panels apply to matching stars with available $\rm[Fe/H]_{ub}$.
-Note that for the right panel in this row, we have also also excluded the stars with $T_{\rm eff} \leq 5500$\,K, which are the most likely to have metallicity estimates that are affected by carbon enhancement.
-The middle panels apply to matching stars with available $\rm[Fe/H]_{vb}$.
-The bottom panels apply to matching stars with available $\rm[Fe/H]_{ub+vb}$.
-The right panel in this row only includes stars with err$_{\rm [Fe/H]_{ub}} \leq 0.5$ dex, err$_{\rm [Fe/H]_{vb}} \leq 0.5$ dex, and $|\rm[Fe/H]_{ub} - \rm[Fe/H]_{vb}| \leq 0.5$ dex.
-The dashed lines are the one-to-one lines.
-In the upper left of each panel, we list the total numbers of stars considered, as well as biweight estimates of the offsets ($\mu$) and dispersions $(\sigma)$.
-The stars with enhanced carbon are indicated by black circles drawn around the symbols.
+Figure \ref{Fig:ubvb_spec} compares our photometric-metallicity estimates (based on the $u - G_{\rm BP}$ colors, $v - G_{\rm BP}$ colors, and when available, the combination of these colors; see \citealt{Huang2022, Huang2023}) to medium- and high-resolution spectroscopic estimates with available [Fe/H] and [C/Fe] (not corrected for evolutionary effects) from a number of literature sources, including bright stars from $Gaia$ DR3 with spectroscopic metallicity estimates obtained by \citet{Viswanathan2024}, based on a refined analysis of the Radial Velocity Spectrometer (RVS) spectra.
+The left column of panels shows the results from the full set of available stars in our catalog, while the right column of panels excludes the (recognized) carbon-enhanced metal-poor \citep[CEMP,][]{Beers2005} stars that satisfy [C/Fe] $> +0.7$.
+The black solid line in each panel is a linear regression for the metallicity region, excluding stars with [Fe/H]$_{\rm Literature} \leq −3.0$, indicated with the light-blue shaded region.
+The dashed lines represent the one-to-one lines.
+The legends in each panel indicate the number of matching stars (N), the $p$-value, and the r$^{2}$ value (which indicates the fraction of variance that can be accounted for by the regression relationship) found by the Pearson correlation analysis, as well as the biweight location ($\mu$) and scale ($\sigma$) of the metallicity residuals \citep[see][]{Beers1990a}.
+The top, middle, and bottom panels apply to matching stars with available $\rm[Fe/H]_{ub}, \rm[Fe/H]_{vb}$ and $\rm[Fe/H]_{ub+vb}$, respectively.